New as of 0.3.14, Enhanced in 0.7.0

 Deployed applications can be stopped using the

 ps:stop command.
-This turns all running containers for an application, and will result in a
+This turns off all running containers for an application, and will result in a

-502 Bad Gateway reponse for the default nginx proxy implementation.
+502 Bad Gateway response for the default nginx proxy implementation.

 dokku ps:stop node-js-app

 You may also stop all applications at once: